(reading time: 2 minutes)

 And this is why I founded Spiro, because I believed a new approach was needed.
 That solution, proactive relationship management, has a few defining characteristics:

-- It’s natively built on artificial intelligence and consolidates CRM, sales enablement and telephony into a single solution.
+- It’s natively built on artificial intelligence and consolidates CRM capabilities, sales enablement and analytics into a single solution.
 This consolidation is important because the artificial intelligence, which underpins the proactiveness of this platform, relies on having a full view of the data.

 - The software doesn’t need to be “used.”
 Spiro creates contacts based on who you’re emailing.
 It updates opportunities when a proposal is sent.
 All without any data entry.